som3canadian/Some-Tools/README.md

 ## Why

-I was looking for a way to manage and **keep up to date** some tools that are not include in Kali-Linux.
-For exemple, I was looking for an easy way to manage privilege escalation scripts.
+I was looking for a way to manage and **keep up to date** some tools that are not included in Kali-Linux.
+For example, I was looking for an easy way to manage privilege escalation scripts.
 One day I saw sec-tools from eugenekolo (which you can see at the bottom of the page) and it gave me the motivation to start working on mine right away.

 But keep in mind that is different.
 I built this for people that are working with Kali.
-Should work on others distro but I didn't include tool like Burp Suite or SQLmap because it comes in Kali by default.
+Should work on other distro but I didn't include tool like Burp Suite or SQLmap because it comes in Kali by default.

 ## Installation